 01 of 07

 Shell Beach is unique on St. Barths because it's the only major beach located "in town," in this case in the heart of the capital city of Gustavia.
 The beach has calm waters and is a welcome respite after a day spent in the shops and boutiques in town.
-For a little adventure, there's the opportunity to do some cliff-diving, and the Do Brazil restaurant -- co-owned by tennis legend Yannick Noah -- offers reasonably priced (for St. Barths, anyway) lunch, dinner, and cocktails by the sea.
+For a little adventure, there's the opportunity to do some cliff-diving, and plenty of restaurants for lunch, dinner, and cocktails by the sea.

 02 of 07